 “You gave us so much insight into each of our personal learning and teaching styles, as well as what we can do better as an institution.
 I know we will be able to reach more students because of it!"

 “TAP has changed how I view people with disabilities immensely…and how I view people and situations as a whole."

-“[The WCI workshop] made me think about the actual seder that I have and how we can better engage my son [with special needs].
-I realize that, too often—and through no one's fault—he's a bystander at these seders and often sits while others read.
+“The workshop made me think about the actual seder that I have and how we can better engage my son with special needs.
 I realized that we need to engage him as much as possible so he feels like he's truly a part of the seder."

 After launching B'nai Mitzvah Tutor Training two years ago – the first in North America – we have trained tutors from more than